 Global Policy: Next Generation Podcast is a platform for PhD students, early-career researchers, and academics to showcase their research and connect with a wider audience both within and beyond academia.
 If you would like to feature on our podcast, please get in touch.
-If you would like to hear more from us, please subscribe to the Global Policy: Next Generation Podcast on SoundCloud or iTunes.
+If you would like to hear more from us, please subscribe to the Global Policy: Next Generation Podcast on SoundCloud, iTunes or Spotify.

 With the Katowice Climate Change Conference (COP 24) kicking off next week, this interview with Dr. Sander Chan from the Deutsches Institut für Entwicklungspolitik (German Development Institute) is a timely reflection on the role of sub-state and non-state action on climate change.
 Deputy Editor Emma Lecavalier discusses the conditions for successful non-sate climate action and whether or not these forms of action can be resilient in the face of state retrenchment.